arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Directive template_

 	>**Note**: This sets us up with a basic directive with some best practices, like for instance it’s using Strict Mode.
-We’ve also got JsHint running in the background so it can catch some common JavaScript coding issues as we type, for instance if we try to reuse a function parameter name.
+We’ve also got JSHint running in the background so it can catch some common JavaScript coding issues as we type, for instance if we try to reuse a function parameter name.

-1. Add another parameter named **scope** to the end of the **link** function and hover it to show that **JsHint** flags it as a _duplicated_ declaration.
+1. Add another parameter named **scope** to the end of the **link** function and hover it to show that **JSHint** flags it as a _duplicated_ declaration.

 	![Duplicate parameter error](Images/duplicate-parameter-error.png?raw=true "Duplicate parameter error")